Seattle Public Schools

 Lincoln High School is the only high school in the district without an athletic field.
 When Seattle voters approved the 2022 capital levy, the school-specific projects included a new practice field for Lincoln High School.

 The new Lincoln High School Practice Field would provide an athletics practice “home field” for students at Lincoln High School.
-It would give Lincoln High School students a state-of-the-art, full -size turf field for soccer and football, restrooms, and storage for athletic equipment.
+It would give Lincoln High School students a state-of-the-art, full -size turf field for soccer, football and other sports, restrooms, and storage for athletic equipment.

 In addition, a practice running track would be upgraded at the nearby Lower Woodland #7 field to accommodate Lincoln’s robust track and field program.